 Flying broomsticks weren’t a particularly recent development – Godric remembered around twenty years ago when Helga had been dabbling in it herself – but it had only become popular as of late.
 Many children now had flying broomsticks.

 After Godric had finished his class and dismissed the students, he went out into the corridor where Salazar was just walking by.
 Godric fell into step beside him.
 “How was your class?”
 Salazar asked.
-“Edith didn’t disrupt classes by breaking things again, did she?”
+“Edith did not disrupt lessons by breaking things again, I hope?”

 “No,” Godric responded.
-“But there’s always something to thwart lessons at a school of magic.
+“But there is always something to thwart lessons at a school of magic.
 And today, it was our sons.
-I could see them out the window the whole time, far above the ground; they’re both getting very good at flying on broomsticks.”
+I could see them out the window the whole time, far above the ground; they are both becoming quite adept at flying on broomsticks.”

 Salazar smiled.
-“As long they’re not playing Creaothceann.”
+“As long they are not playing Creaothceann.”